tlaplus-community/tlauc/README.md

 THEOREM RealsTotallyOrdered ≜ IsTotallyOrdered(ℝ)
 ====
 ```
-Details of reading & writing files are left to the user, but you can look at the command line wrapper for a detailed example.
+Details of error handling and reading & writing files are left to the user, but you can look at the command line wrapper for an example.

 Access the list of Unicode mappings as follows:
 ```rs